top of page

 What it is:

 A grim fungus that grows by infecting particular insect species, altering their behavior, and eventually killing them to use their bodies as nutrients.
 However, as grotesque as this fungus may sound, its chemical properties are vast.
-It is currently used in immunosuppressant drugs and is being researched for cancer treatment.
-Generally consumed in powder form, such as in a post-workout recovery smoothie.
+It is currently being researched for its cancer-inhibition properties and potential as an immunotherapy.
+Generally consumed in powder form, such as in a post-workout recovery smoothie, the promise may lie in its potential to modulate immune response.

 Origins:

-There are hundreds of different strains of Cordyceps, but most originate from Asian countries such as Nepal, China or Japan.
+There are hundreds of strains of Cordyceps, but most originate in Asian countries such as Nepal, China, and Japan.

 Supplement form:

-A bright or burnt orange coloring of powder or in its whole form it resembles a long twig-like appearance.
+A bright or burnt orange coloring of powder, or in its whole form, resembles a long, twig-like appearance.

 Claims:

-Reduction of exercise-induced fatigue, improved exercise performance, an antidepressant, kidney supporter, antioxidant, respiratory, and immune supporter.
+Reduction of exercise-induced fatigue, improved exercise performance, an antidepressant, a kidney supporter, an antioxidant, a respiratory, and an immune supporter.

 What the science says:

-Despite wide use in traditional Chinese medicine, further consistent information is needed to understand the wide claims of cordyceps.
-There are hundreds of varieties with a multitude of different claims of anti-oxidant, anti-inflammatory, increased cellular immune response alongside energy production via ATP pathways properties.
+Despite its widespread use in traditional Chinese medicine, more consistent evidence is needed to understand the many claims about cordyceps.
+There are hundreds of varieties with a multitude of claims, including antioxidant, anti-inflammatory, increased cellular immune response, and energy production via ATP pathways.

 The active compound is theorized to be Cordycepin.
 However, the potency varies greatly depending on how the items are cultivated and the species utilized.

-One area that Cordycep's may assist in is the potential risk reduction of complications for COVID and lung-specific issues such as asthma.
+One area being studied is Cordyceps' potential to support lung-specific conditions, such as asthma or COVID-related complications.
 This potential ability to help in anti-inflammatory and other therapeutic lung properties is also linked to exercise endurance and athletic performance.

-Adaptogens have gained a growing interest, and there is likely to be more research developed over the next few years.
-However, be wary of supplemental claims since the research is generally performed by the supplement companies themselves.
+Adaptogens have gained growing interest, and there is likely to be more research developed over the next few years.
+However, be wary of supplemental claims, as the research is generally conducted by the supplement companies themselves.

 Remember when it comes to new supplements:

-Speak with your doctor before adding supplements to your diet regime to avoid interactions with your medications or adverse combinations.
+• Speak with your doctor before adding supplements to your diet regimen to avoid interactions with your medications or adverse combinations.

 References and additional reading: